 - The ursolic acid in apples, cranberries, and prunes has been reported to produce antitumor activities and antioxidant activity.

-I beg you to not mumble something about “carbs” when you are offered a fresh fruit salad.
+I beg you not to mumble something about “carbs” when you are offered a fresh fruit salad.
 There is no way to know how your crusade against nutritious, beautiful fruit will affect you 20 or 30 years from now, but my gut tells me that it’s not going to be good.
 You deserve better.